GabrielEduardoBrambilla/GabrielEduardoBrambilla/README.md

 Hi, I'm a front-end engineer graduated as an IT technician focused on web development.
-I'm currently seeking a junior Front-end developer position in React while continuing to improve myself.
+I'm currently seeking a Front-end developer position while continuing to improve myself.
 My goal in the near future is to become a Fullstack developer in React and .NET.